Boeing AH-64 Apache: AH-64A

 The AH-64A is the original production attack helicopter.
 The crew sit in tandem in an armored compartment.
 It is powered by two GE T700 turboshaft engines.
-The A-model was equipped with the −701 engine version until 1990 when the engines were switched to the more powerful −701C version.
+The A-model was equipped with the −701 engine variant until 1990 when the engines were switched to the more powerful −701C variant.

 U.S. Army AH-64As are being converted to AH-64Ds.
 The service's last AH-64A was taken out of service in July 2012 before conversion at Boeing's facility in Mesa, Arizona.
-On 25 September 2012, Boeing received a $136.8M contract to remanufacture the last 16 AH-64As into the AH-64D Block II version and this was planned to be completed by December 2013.
+On 25 September 2012, Boeing received a $136.8M contract to remanufacture the last 16 AH-64As into the AH-64D Block II variant and this was planned to be completed by December 2013.

 AH-64B

 In 1991, after Operation Desert Storm, the AH-64B was a proposed upgrade to 254 AH-64As.
-The upgrade would have included new rotor blades, a Global Positioning System (GPS), improved navigation systems and new radios.
+The upgrade would have included new rotor blades, a Global Positioning System (GPS), improved navigation systems, and new radios.
 U.S. Congress approved $82M to begin the Apache B upgrade.
 The B program was canceled in 1992.
 The radio, navigation, and GPS modifications were later installed on most AH-64As via other upgrades.

 AH-64C

-Additional funding from Congress in late 1991 resulted in a program to upgrade the AH-64As to an AH-64B+ version.
-More funding changed the plan to upgrade to AH-64C, which would include all of the changes to be included in the AH-64D except for mast-mounted radar and newer −700C engine versions.
+Additional funding from Congress in late 1991 resulted in a program to upgrade the AH-64As to an AH-64B+ variant.
+More funding changed the plan to upgrade to AH-64C, which would include all of the changes to be included in the AH-64D except for mast-mounted radar and newer −700C engine variants.
 However, the C designation was dropped after 1993.
-With AH-64As receiving the newer engine from 1990, the only difference between the AH-64C and the AH-64D was the radar, which could be moved from one aircraft to another; thus, the decision was made to simply designate both versions as AH-64D.
+With AH-64As receiving the newer engine from 1990, the only difference between the AH-64C and the AH-64D was the radar, which could be moved from one aircraft to another; thus, the decision was made to simply designate both variants as AH-64D.